danielegasparri/span-gui/docs/index.md

 - **Spectra extraction:** From reduced long-slit FITS and datacubes FITS, SPAN allows to extract 1D spectra with automatic (e.g. Voronoi) and manual binning options.
 Native supports for MUSE, CALIFA, WEAVE LIFU, and JWST IFU datacubes is offered.
 Users can also write and implement their custom routines to support more instruments
 - **Spectral manipulation:** More than 20 tasks to manipulate the spectra (e.g cropping, Doppler/z corretion, rebinning, smoothing, continuum modelling...)
 - **Spectral analysis:** Using built-in routines and relying on state-of-the-art full spectral fitting code (pPXF), SPAN can perform all the powerful spectral analysis tasks of modern astronomy: kinematics, stellar populations studies, line-strength, cross-correlation, line fitting...
 - **Batch processing support** for multiple spectra.
-Optimized to work with a large amount of 1D spectra (e.g. extracted from data cubes)
+Optimized to work with a large amount of 1D spectra (e.g. extracted from datacubes)
 - **Plotting:** Generates high quality publication grade plots
 - **Customizable:** Many parameters can be set to use SPAN for a wide range of science cases
 - **Fully cross-platform:** SPAN is optimized and can run on any device and any operating system, including Android (using for example the Pydroid3 app)